Soli Deo Gloria

-In 2006 the label made headlines with a CD of two Mozart symphonies, recorded live during a concert at London’s Cadogan Hall and released at the end of the evening.
-Another special recording project, ‘Pilgrimage to Santiago’ followed an acclaimed concert tour along the route to Compostela and received as much praise as the concerts themselves.
+SDG made headlines in 2006 when a CD of two Mozart symphonies, recorded live in concert at London’s Cadogan Hall, was released at the end of the evening.
+Another special recording project - ‘Pilgrimage to Santiago’ - followed a critically acclaimed tour of concerts along the route to Compostela, and received as much praise as the performances themselves.

-The first, recorded live in concert in October 2024, celebrates the Monteverdi Choir’s 60th birthday and the 200th anniversary of Bruckner’s birth with an album that combines his celebrated a cappella motets with the sacred motets of Carlo Gesualdo (1566 – 1613), conducted by Jonathan Sells.
+The first, recorded live in concert in October 2024, celebrates both the Monteverdi Choir’s 60th anniversary and the 200th anniversary of Bruckner’s birth with an album that combines his motets with those of Carlo Gesualdo, conducted by Choir Director Jonathan Sells.

-The second will be recorded in December 2024, and marks the debut of celebrated French conductor Christophe Rousset with the Monteverdi Choir and the English Baroque Soloists.
-The album ‘Baroque Christmas’ featuring the music of Charpentier includes the Messe de Minuit with its beguiling blend of sacred music and French folk carols.
+The second was recorded in December 2024, and marked the debut of French baroque specialist Christophe Rousset with the Monteverdi Choir and English Baroque Soloists.
+The album - ‘Baroque Christmas’ - features the music of Marc-Antoine Charpentier including the Messe de Minuit, with its beguiling blend of sacred music and French folk carols.

 Reviews